Our Norway Travel Guide

 "Nature is not only all that is visible to the eye... it also includes the inner pictures of the soul."

-Norway is a spectacular destination of stirring landscapes on a grand scale - from high coastal cliffs and steep-sided fjords to snowy peaks, forested hills and limitless glaciers and Arctic tundra.
+Norway holidays offer a spectacular destination of stirring landscapes on a grand scale - from high coastal cliffs and steep-sided fjords to snowy peaks, forested hills and limitless glaciers and Arctic tundra.
 Its wild interior is approached via the prettily sited capital Oslo and its thriving café scene, the antique cathedral city of Trondheim, the port of Bergen - gateway to the western fjords, the beaches and high rock formations of Stavanger, and subarctic Tromsø, one of the best places to view the northern lights.

 Outward-bound activities from summer hikes, cycling, sea kayaking and white-water rafting to winter skiing, dog-sledding and snowmobiling combine with year-round wildlife watching and the heights of Scandinavian sophistication.